The One Line That Hits

 A Note For You

-See what happens when Gentle Architect meets another type — where you click, where you clash, and what makes it work.
+See what happens when Gentle Architect meets someone else, where you click, where you clash, and what makes it work.

 About The Gentle Architect